Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

 # Configuring Other Dependencies

-- Include the following BOMs in the `pom.xml` files of all the four demo projects so that we can get the other dependencies corresponding to the BOMs that are required and compatible without mentioning the specific dependency versions everywhere.
+- Include the following BOMs in the `pom.xml` files of all four demo projects so that we can get the other dependencies corresponding to the BOMs that are required and compatible without mentioning the specific dependency versions everywhere.
-    ```xml
+    ```XML
     <dependencyManagement>
         <dependencies>
             <dependency>